WERMA: Signaling Technology to Help the World

-Safety lights are a specialty of one particular German company that has been on the forefront of producing these types of signals for 60 years.
+Safety lights a type of signaling technology are a specialty of one particular German company that has been on the forefront of producing these types of signals for 60 years.
 WERMA Signaltechnik is one of the world’s leading companies for optical and audible signal devices.
 The company’s warning lights make working environments safe and processes efficient and can be found on machines or systems, in factory halls, or in the building services industry.

 “It all began with a hair dryer,” explained Matthias Marquardt, WERMA’s president and nephew of the founder.
 “My uncle started in the business of hair dryers and motors in the 1950s and then realized there was a stronger need for signal devices in the industrial world.
 A few years into the business WERMA began producing special switches for automatic timers and then buzzers and horns.”

 Always a family-owned company, WERMA is in its third-generation of family management with a workforce of approximately 250 employees in Germany and other subsidiaries around the globe.
 All this from founder Werner Marquardt who had a talent in technical design and inventiveness.
 His free time was spent in his workshop tooling around with new ideas.
 In fact, after coming up with the hair dryer design, Werner Marquardt decided to be self employed and worked in a back dining room of a restaurant where his father was born.
 Soon after, his brother, Erich, joined the small company as another engineer.
 By 1954, their cousin Karl joined the fledgling company and brought with him business experience from the West.
 Karl was a dominant member of management until his retirement in 1974.